elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 4. **If your provider is not ready for GA or should only be enabled for specific configurations, make sure to set the `isExperimental` flag to `true` in your profile provider.** This will ensure the profile is disabled by default, and can be enabled in `kibana.yml` like this: `discover.experimental.enabledProfiles: [{YOUR_PROFILE_ID}]`.
 5. Call and return the result of your provider factory function from the corresponding factory function in [`register_profile_providers.ts`](./profile_providers/register_profile_providers.ts), e.g. `createRootProfileProviders`.
 The order of providers in the returned array determines the execution order during context resolution.

-Existing profiles can be extended using the [`extendProfileProvider`](./profile_providers/extend_profile_provider.ts) utility, allowing multiple sub profiles to be composed from a shared parent profile.
+Existing providers can be extended using the [`extendProfileProvider`](./profile_providers/extend_profile_provider.ts) utility, allowing multiple sub profiles to be composed from a shared parent profile.

 Example profile provider implementations are located in [`profile_providers/example`](./profile_providers/example).